MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxstreams/nf-acxstreams-acxstreamaddconnections.md

 ## -description

-AcxStreamAddConnections adds stream connections to existing (new?
-TBD) streams.
-These connections are TBD and TBD.
+The AcxStreamAddConnections function adds connections to an existing ACX stream.

 ## -parameters

 ### -param Stream

-A pointer to a location that receives a handle to the new ACXSTREAM Object.
+A pointer to a location that that contains an existing ACXSTREAM Object.
 An ACXSTREAM Object that represents an audio stream created by a circuit.
 The stream is composed of a list of elements created based on the parent circuit’s elements.
 For more information, see [ACX - Summary of ACX Objects](/windows-hardware/drivers/audio/acx-summary-of-objects).

 ### -param Connections

-An [ACX_CONNECTION structure](..\acxpin\ns-acxpin-acx_connection.md) that contains the TBD.
+An [ACX_CONNECTION structure](..\acxpin\ns-acxpin-acx_connection.md) that contains information about the connections to add the stream.

 ### -param ConnectionsCount

-The the TBD- (0 or 1?) based number of connections  that are TBD in the stream.
+The number of connections that are in the stream.
+This is a 1 based count.

 ## -returns